Claim: List details crimes and disturbing backgrounds associated with members of the U.S. Congress, the NFL, or the NBA.

 And in 1998 alone, 84 were stopped for drunk driving, but released after they claimed Congressional immunity. (from Capitol Hill Blue)

 And these are the People who make Laws that We MUST obey?

 Your tax dollars at work!

-Origins: The e-mail quoted above was drawn from a series of articles that appeared in the online publication Capitol Hill Blue in 1999.
-The series ("Congress: America's Criminal Class") included lengthy articles about four specific members of Congress and a finale detailing Congress' "long tradition of corruption and ambivalence," with the opening piece proclaiming that:
+Origins: The e-mail quoted above was drawn from a series of articles that appeared in the online publication Capitol Hill Blue back in 1999.
+That series ("Congress: America's Criminal Class") included lengthy articles about four specific members of Congress and a finale detailing Congress' "long tradition of corruption and ambivalence," with the opening piece proclaiming that:

 Fifty-three have personal and financial problems so serious they would be denied security clearances by the Department of Defense or the Department of Energy if they had to apply through normal channels (but, again, as members of Congress they get such clearances simply because they fooled enough people to get elected).

 Twenty-nine members of Congress have been accused of spousal abuse in either criminal or civil proceedings.
 Twenty-seven have driving while intoxicated arrests on their driving records.
 Twenty-one are current defendants in various lawsuits, ranging from bad debts, disputes with business partners or other civil matters.

 Nineteen members of Congress have been accused of writing bad checks, even after the scandal several years ago, which resulted in closure of the informal House bank that routinely allowed members to overdraw their accounts without penalty.
 Fourteen members of Congress have drug-related arrests in their background, eight were arrested for shoplifting, seven for fraud, four for theft, three for assault and one for criminal trespass.

 A study of public records with police departments in the District of Columbia, Maryland and Virginia show